 On this date in 1894, the Pirates completed an improbable comeback against Cy Young.
 Down 3-0 before the top of the first was over, and 4-0 before they got on the board, pitcher Red Erhet pitched 8+ innings in relief and the Pirates scored two in the seventh and two in the eighth for the win.
 The Pirates lineup that day included HOF manager Connie Mack behind the plate, HOF first baseman Jake Beckley, the franchise’s all-time batting average leader in Jake Stenzel and the man many claim is responsible for the Pirates team name, Louis Bierbauer.

-On this date in 1959, the Pirate swept the Cincinnati Reds in a doubleheader, with both games ending in pinch-hit walk-off doubles.
-Both were hit by catchers, with Danny Kravitz collecting the first one and Smokey Burgess hitting the second one in the tenth inning.
+On this date in 1959, the Pirates swept the Cincinnati Reds in a doubleheader, with both games ending in pinch-hit walk-off doubles.
+Both were hit by catchers, with Danny Kravitz collecting the first one and Smoky Burgess hitting the second one in the tenth inning.
 You can view those boxscores here: Game one Game Two